build-on-aws/content/posts/the-power-of-generative-ai-in-retail-industry/index.md

 As users upload their own images data to S3 input bucket, S3 would send the event to trigger Lambda to start the SageMaker Notebook Instance for training.
 The instance will use pre-built lifecycle configuration to run the training scripts then export the model to S3 output bucket.
 Then S3 would send the event to trigger Lambda to shutdown the instance to avoid unnecessary cost.
 You can follow the steps below to build the pipeline.

-### Step1.
-Create a SageMaker Notebook Instance for fine-tuning
+### Step 1.
+Create a SageMaker Notebook Instance for Fine-Tuning

 Prepare a notebook instance with GPU for fine-tuning.
 I choose the `ml.g4dn.xlarge` as example.

 ![Image1](images/Image1.png)

-### Step2.
-Prepare S3 bucket
+### Step 2.
+Prepare S3 Bucket

-Prepare three s3 bucket for fine-tuning
+Prepare three S3 bucket for fine-tuning

 * one for training data
 * one for generated image output
 * one for model output

-### Step3.
-Prepare training data
+### Step 3.
+Prepare Training Data

 Prepare your own images of products or characters, also the captions for each image.
 For example, I would like to create the endorsement photo with someone, so I prepare 6 photos(512*704) and 6 txt files with the same name.
 Write the prompt in each txt file.
 Then zip the folder to **training_data.zip** for later use.